ellekasai/purplecoat.js/README.md

+Unfortunately, this project is **no longer maintained**.

+I now have other priorities in my life and no longer have time to update this library.
+Email me at elle.kasai@gmail.com if you'd like to reach me.

 # :womans_clothes: Purplecoat.js :womans_clothes:

 Purplecoat.js lets you create labeled overlays that can be triggered with a click.
 And you don't need to write a single line of Javascript.